maddes8cht/pypeline/README.md

 4. Run `gh auth login` for GitHub CLI.
 5. Place `cmdfzf.cmd` in `C:\PAP\cmd` or `PATH`.

+## Requirements
+The tools are meant to be lightweight and without much dependencys.
+From the python side, there are no requirements byond the standard libraries always included in python.
+Once this changes, there will be a `requuirements.txt` file.

 ## Usage

 - **generate-cmd.py**: `python scripts/generate-cmd.py path/to/script.py C:\PAP\cmd`